 Seaton has earned Level I and Level II USA Track and Field coaching education certifications, is a graduate of the NCAA Women Coaches Academy and a member of the Alliance for Women Coaches.
 In the fall of 2010, Seaton was selected to serve on the NCAA Division I Track and Field / Cross Country Committee and recently had her term extended to June 2015.
 In addition to her committee responsibilities, Seaton has also been a speaker on the topic of throwing events, jumping events and training theory at major coaching clinics throughout the United States.

-Susan and her husband, Robert, who reside in College Hill, are parents to sons Patrick (25) and Aidan (5).
+Susan and her husband, Robert, who reside in College Hill, are parents to Patrick and Aidan.